 PO Box 514070

 Important Note: This translation is required for all international transcripts, with the exception of Canadian transcripts.
 Be sure to remind any translation service that the translated transcript must include course names, the course credit values, and grades.

-All students, including those transferring from other schools, are required to complete a minimum of 60 credits for the degree and 48 credits for the diploma at Berklee in order to graduate from the college.
+All students, including those transferring from other schools, are required to complete a minimum of 60 credits for the degree program and 48 credits for the diploma program at Berklee in order to graduate from the college.
 Degree students are also required to complete a Liberal Arts residency requirement of 6 credits taken at Berklee.
 Advanced placement, credit by exam, CLEP credit, and transfer credit do not count toward residency requirement credits, even if earned while at Berklee.